LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/hurts-to-be-told.md

 &nbsp;

-Hurts to be told
+Hurts to be told:

-that you don't belong
+you don't belong;

-and she doesn't care;
+she doesn't care;

 your life doesn't matter.